-Start the application process by clicking on the link to access the application and create an account through our vendor site.
+Start the application process by clicking the Apply Now button below to access the application and create an account through our vendor site.
 Complete all required components in the following tabs.

-Applicant must provide three recommendations from the applicant’s advisers, colleagues or others well acquainted with her, her project and her teaching.
+- Applicant must provide three recommendations from the applicant’s advisers, colleagues or others well acquainted with her, her project and her teaching.
 One of the three recommendations must be from the applicant’s dissertation advisor.
 Standardized or form-letter recommendations are discouraged.
 AAUW does not accept references from dossier services such as Parment or Interfolio.

 - Transcripts.** Submit transcripts for all graduate work and courses listed in the application.
 Transcripts must show grades for coursework transferred in.
 If the transcript shows transfer courses and credits without grades, a transcript from the institution where the courses were taken is required.
 If you studied at an institution that does not require coursework or provide transcripts, an institutional letter stating that is required.

 - Dissertation certification form: Submit the form verifying the completion of all required coursework and qualifying examinations for the doctorate and approval of your dissertation research proposal (plan of research) signed by an institutional officer.
 No substitutions for this form will be accepted.

 - Project institution form: If you will conduct your project at an institution other than your own during the fellowship year, submit the form that indicates you have approval from the institution and the authority with whom the work will be done to conduct the research, laboratory or office space, and library privileges during the fellowship year.
 No substitutions for this form will be accepted.